Iman-barua/test-learn/README.md

 # test-learn
-First repo for and EdX course
+First repo for an EdX course